 The diagram above gives an impression of these restrictions.
 The exact shape of the FRZ varies depending on the specific aerodrome.
 Prior to flying (unless you have permission to use the areas) you should check to make sure that you are operating well outside these areas from the official sources:

 NATS also publishes a map of the restrictions and downloadable versions of this data, as Google Earth or AIXM files.
 Other UAS mapping and planning websites exist, which also contain this information.

 Temporary airspace restrictions may be added at any time which are not displayed on the map.

 The list of protected aerodromes also includes heliports, these only comprise the circular (ATZ) portion of the FRZ (and additional zones where applicable), and do not include runway protection zones.

 In the case of a protected aerodrome without an ATZ, the FRZ includes an ATZ shaped FRZ, with a 2nm radius (regardless of the runway length).

-Permission must be obtained from the relevant person before an unmanned aircraft may fly within a Flight Restriction Zone.
-This person is usually whoever is ‘in the Tower’ (i.e. an Air Traffic Controller or Airfield Flight Information Service Officer’.
-If neither of these are available, because the airfield has closed or there was no ATC/AFIS provision in the first place, then permission must be sought from the Aerodrome Operator.
+Permission must be obtained from the relevant person before a drone or remotely piloted aircraft may fly within a FRZ.
+Normally this would be achieved by contacting air traffic control at the airfield.
+If this is not possible, because the airfield has closed or there was no air traffic control service in the first place, then permission must be sought from the aerodrome operator.

-Flights of unmanned aircraft around protected space sites are restricted, under Air Navigation Order article 94BA.
-A protected space site includes:
+Flights of drones and remotely piloted aircraft around protected space sites are restricted under Air Navigation Order article 94BA.
+A space site FRZ is a cylinder with radius of 5Km centred on the mid-point of the launch pad, and a height of 2,000ft above ground level.

 - Space ports (as defined in the Space Industry act 2018)